JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 -   📝[Slides](https://github.com/sinnweja/presentations/blob/main/RMed22_regmed.pdf)

-The next speaker was from [Michael Kane](https://twitter.com/kaneplusplus), one of the founders of R Medicine.
+The next speaker was from [Michael Kane](https://twitter.com/kaneplusplus), one of the founders of R/Medicine.
 He was supposed to speak about the R package [`ctrialsgov`](https://cran.r-project.org/web/packages/ctrialsgov/index.html), a tool for querying information from the U.S. National Library of Medicine's Clinical Trials [database](https://clinicaltrials.gov).
 Michael was intending to share how the R package can be used to investigate the trends of drug development in the US.
 Unfortunately, the connection got cut off in the midst of his presentation.
 A video recording will be provided in the future.

 Day 3 of the conference ended with [Steven Schwager](https://www.milliegroup.com/people/steve-schwager/), providing a light summary of the common types of randomisation used in a clinical trial.
 They are complete randomization, stratified permuted block randomisation and covariate-adjusted randomisation.